This day in history, May 22

 On this date:

-In 1761, the first American life insurance policy was issued in Philadelphia to a Rev. Francis Allison, whose premium was 6 pounds per year.
+In 1761, the first American life insurance policy was issued in Philadelphia to a Rev. Francis Allison, whose premium was six pounds per year.

 In 1915, the Lassen Peak volcano in Northern California exploded, devastating nearby areas but causing no deaths.